Aryankpoor/gpt-blogger/readme.md

 2. ```OpenAI module ```
 3. ```Dotenv module```

-This project requires paid openAI credits which is why I have not comitted my openAI key in the repository to protect te credits.
+This project requires paid openAI credits which is why I have not comitted my openAI key in the repository to protect my own credits.

 #### An overview of how the project works
 The ```openai.api_key = config['API_KEY']``` calls for the hidden API key in the ```.env``` file, which I have added in the **gitignore** file